Motor Scooter Accident Lawyers in Phoenix

 Motor scooters are a form of personal transportation that has become hugely popular in the past few years.
 These vehicles are affordable, and better for the environment - something many Arizonans are concerned about.
 They can be bought just about anywhere, from retail stores to car dealerships.
 But what happens if you get into an accident while on one?

 While most may picture skinned knees when they hear the term “scooter accident,” the truth is these collisions can be devastating.
 Scooters are not built to protect the rider, meaning that an accident can easily result in severe injuries.
-We at Breyer Law Offices, P.C. know first-hand just how difficult recovering from such a collision can be.
-That is why you should call our firm at (602) 457-6222.
+We know first-hand just how difficult recovering from such a collision can be.
+That is why you should call The Husband & Wife Law Team at (602) 457-6222.
 Our Phoenix motor scooter accident lawyers are experts in their field and can provide you with the expertise and legal know-how that you need to get proper compensation.

 According to the Arizona DOT, a motor-driven cycle is any vehicle that is designed to operate faster than 20 miles per hour but has a five horsepower or fewer engine.
 However, many motor scooters have more powerful engines, which leaves them in the same category as motorcycles.
 As such, anyone who drives a motor scooter must have: